radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 Figure 8: Making Attribute Searchable

-><span style="color:red">**IMPORTANT NOTE – if you edit the join condition manually, and want to make an attribute returned from a joined object non-searchable, add a value of 512 to the priority weight you have set.
+>[!warning] If you edit the join condition manually, and want to make an attribute returned from a joined object non-searchable, add a value of 512 to the priority weight you have set.
 For example, if mail were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL), then to make it non-searchable, you would change the numeric value to be 640 (128 + 512).
-Mail:640 is how it would appear in the join condition if you were to edit the join manually.**
+Mail:640 is how it would appear in the join condition if you were to edit the join manually.

 ##### Making Attributes Updateable